 For corporations that have elected the simplified resale method, additional section 263A costs are generally those costs incurred with respect to the following categories:

-- Off-site storage or warehousing. - Purchasing. - Handling, processing, assembly, and repackaging. - General and administrative costs (mixed service costs).
+- Off-site storage or warehousing; - Purchasing; - Handling, such as processing, assembly, repackaging, and transporting; and - General and administrative costs (mixed service costs).

 For more details, see Regulations section 1.263A-3(d).